teragrid/dgrid/docs/app-development.rst

 DeliverTx
 ^^^^^^^^^

-DeliverTx is the workhorse of the blockchain.
-Tendermint sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
-They have already been ordered in the global consensus by the Tendermint protocol.
+DeliverTx is the workhorse of the blockchain. teragrid sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
+They have already been ordered in the global consensus by the teragrid protocol.

-DeliverTx returns a abci.Result, which includes a Code, Data, and Log.
+DeliverTx returns a asura.Result, which includes a Code, Data, and Log.
 The code may be non-zero (non-OK), meaning the corresponding transaction should have been rejected by the mempool, but may have been included in a block by a Byzantine proposer.